alexhr05/blindHelper/README.md

 # blindHelper
-app which help blind people to find the object they want and navigate them.
+App which helps blind people find the object they are looking for and navigates them to it.

-dsa